libremesh/network-profiles/calafou/README.md

 ### Packages

-Identical to the list for the gateway profile.
+Identical to the list for the outdoor_gateway profile.

 ## Future profiles